sutoiku/puffin/docs/Trial.md

 - 3 hours a day for 100 GB datasets
 - 1 hour a day for 250 GB datasets
 - 1 hour a week for 1 TB datasets

+## STOIC
+The free trial for PuffinDB will include unlimited seats for [STOIC](https://github.com/stoic-doc/Community/discussions/1).